agilislabtechseo/ExperimentZoneSite/collections/_posts/2022-04-21-leveraging-a-b-testing.md

 ## What is A/B testing?

 A/B testing is a technique used to compare the effectiveness of various types of content, overlays, notifications, and more according to predefined goals and find out the elements performing better in sync with those goals.
-The technique is also called split testing and can be used to test multiple variations of the same element.
+The technique is also called split testing and can be used to test multiple variations of the same element by distributing website traffic between the variations.

 While there may be many different testing tools available on the market, it is crucial to choose tools based on the specific needs and goals of your website.
 For instance, the same tools that are used for insights may not be suitable for evaluating test ideas and running tests.
-Read more about choosing the best A/B testing tools for your organization <a href="https://experimentzone.com/blog/ab-testing-tools/">here</a>.
+Read more about <a href="https://experimentzone.com/blog/ab-testing-tools/">choosing the best A/B testing tools for your organization</a>.

 ## How A/B testing works